megloff/ngx-persistent-repository/projects/ngx-persistent-repository/README.md

 instantaneous - access to external databases is not.
 It is therefore essential use the provides `Promise` return values if you need to be certain the data has been synchronized with the persistence database.

-You can use the `updatePersistentDataImmediate()` to make sure the current repository data is synchronized with the persistence database like this:
+You can use the `updatePersistentDataImmediate()` to make sure the current repository data gets synchronized with the persistence database like this:

     this.updatePersistentDataImmediate().then(() => {